junn-h/techproject/_pages/publications.md

 [code](https://github.com/junn-h/techproject/blob/master/code2.txt).
 This new code has the same functionality, but it would instead upload photos to Telegram, however the serial monitor still came back with errors.
 ![error2](https://raw.githubusercontent.com/junn-h/techproject/refs/heads/master/images/error2.PNG)
 These errors indicated that the camera itself was most likely faulty.
 I tried using different versions of Arduino IDE, jumper cables, FTDI adapters, USB cables, and a different PC.
-Ultimately, I could not find a solution to my problem, and there is a high likelihood that I was either sent a faulty camera, or I had broken it.
+Ultimately, I could not find a solution to my problem, and there is a high likelihood that I had a faulty camera.